EPSP synthase: Structure

-EPSP synthase is a monomeric enzyme with a molecular mass of about 46,000.
-It is composed of two domains, which are joined by protein strands.
-This strand acts as a hinge, and can bring the two protein domains closer together.
-When a substrate binds to the enzyme, ligand bonding causes the two parts of the enzyme to clamp down around the substrate in the active site.
+EPSP synthase is a monomeric enzyme with a molecular mass of approximately 46,000.
+It consists of two domains connected by protein strands that function as a hinge, allowing the two domains to move closer together.
+When a substrate binds to the enzyme, the conformational change causes the domains to clamp around the substrate at the active site.

-EPSP synthase has been divided into two groups according to glyphosate sensitivity.
-Class I enzyme, contained in plants and in some bacteria, is inhibited at low micromolar glyphosate concentrations, whereas class II enzyme, found in other bacteria, is resistant to inhibition by glyphosate.
+EPSP synthase is classified into two groups based on sensitivity to glyphosate.
+Class I enzymes, found in plants and some bacteria, are inhibited by low micromolar concentrations of glyphosate.
+Class II enzymes, found in other bacteria, are resistant to glyphosate inhibition.